ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ### Compression

+NB: request compression is currently not available in the web version.
+Response compression works as normal.

 Data applications operating with large datasets over the wire can benefit from enabling compression.
 Currently, only `GZIP` is supported using [zlib](https://nodejs.org/docs/latest-v14.x/api/zlib.html).